 - A sudden sensation of intense fear when left alone

-- Extreme fear or anxiety with the thought of being alone
+- Extreme fear or anxiety about the mere thought of being alone

-- Anxiety and stress regarding being unwanted or unloved
+- Anxiety and stress from being unwanted or unloved

 - Fear of sudden, unexplained noises

-- Worrying about potential threats (intruders, robberies, medical emergencies etc)
+- Worrying about potential threats (associated with intruders, robberies, medical emergencies, etc)

-- Depersonalization or a sense of being detached from their own body
+- Depersonalization or a sense of detachment from one’s own body

 - Low self-esteem and motivation